-HFRCON Criteria Assessment
+HERCON Criteria Assessment

-Importance to the course, or pattern of our cultural or natural history mature white oak (Quercus alba) tree, which is a remnant of the of the demolished 19th century property, Repton, that now forms part of Umina's grounds.
-The property is also of historical significance in demonstrating residential development in the south eastern suburbs by Melbourne's wealthiest citizens during the gold rush period. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics Umina has aesthetic significance as a fine example of a late Victorian Italianate villa established on a substantial allotment with a deep setback.
+John Alexander MacPherson, the property is also of historical significance in demonstrating residential development in the south eastern suburbs by Melbourne's wealthiest citizens during the mid to late 19th century period. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
+D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion.
+E Importance in exhibiting particular aesthetic characteristics Umina has aesthetic significance as a fine example of a late Victorian Italianate villa established on a substantial allotment with a deep setback.
 While the building has undergone a number of alterations and additions, the building maintains several original and defining late Victorian Italianate features which contribute to its aesthetic value.
-These features include its distinct tower with projecting eaves, polygonal projection with matching verandah, complex hipped roof form with profiled chimneys, and decorative mouldings below the eaves.
+Designed by architects Smith and Johnson, these features include its distinct tower with projecting eaves, polygonal projection with matching verandah, complex hipped roof form with profiled chimneys, and decorative mouldings below the eaves.
 These elements are also enhanced by the deep building setback, original curved return driveway and established gardens with a remnant mature white oak planting that combine to create a picturesque setting.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
-This includes the significance of a place to This place does not meet this criterion.
+This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion.